IATI/IATI-Extra-Documentation/en/rulesets.rst

 * Individual *rules* detail any constraint or condition.
 * Collectively, these rules then make up a *ruleset*.

-This section details the current Standard Ruleset, and provides information around how to utilise and develop rules
+This section details the current Standard Ruleset, and provides information around how to utilise and develop rules.

 More info
 -------------